OotinnyoO1/OpenCore-Post-Install/universal/security/uefisecureboot.md

 This firmware is somehow even more locked down.
 There are only two options, those being to reset to default keys, and to remove all keys.
 In addition to your keys, you'll also have to add KeyTool to your USB drive.
 You may be able to find it at `/usr/share/efitools/efi/KeyTool.efi` Rename it to `BOOTx64.efi`, and move it to `/EFI/BOOT/BOOTx64.efi` in your USB drive.

 First, select Change to Customized Signatures.
-This will basically remove all keys.
+This will put your BIOS in Setup Mode, which will allow you to enroll your own keys using KeyTool.

 ![](../../images/post-install/security-md/phoenix/2aaa04e591004f18b704854f266fef4b.jpg)

 Go to the Boot tab, and enable Secure Boot.
-Add a boot option for KeyTool, so that you can boot into KeyTool
+Add a boot option for KeyTool using your USB drive.

 ![](../../images/post-install/security-md/phoenix/2eab832348634cef9270a9199c18d0f9.jpg)